-Anxiety is a normal response to a stressful or a dangerous situation and is experienced by all of us at some point.
-Although the it’s not perceived as desirable, it can be incredibly useful in times of danger, warning us to take mitigative action(s).
+Anxiety, at its foundation, is a normal evolutionary response to a stressful or dangerous situation and is experienced by all of us at some point.

-Cannabidiol is a compound found abundantly in hemp, the species of cannabis which is naturally low in THC, the compound which makes users of traditional cannabis ‘high’.
+Cannabidiol, or CBD, is a compound found abundantly in hemp, the species of cannabis which is naturally low in THC, the compound which makes users of traditional cannabis feel ‘high’.

 To date, a couple of trials have used human test subjects, which mirror pre-clinical successes; albeit with small sample sets and extremely high doses.

 One such test focused on social anxiety disorder (SAD), using a sample of 24 people performing a public speaking test.
 Individuals were either given 600mg CBD or a placebo.

 According to the study, people given CBD felt a significantly reduced level of anxiety and stress from the activity, whereas the placebo group presented higher levels of anxiety versus the control group.

 Another study on human patients administered 400mg CBD or placebo and used neuroimaging to assess brain activity and the perceived impact on SAD.
 Concluding, CBD had anti-anxiety effects which were mirrored in the part of the brain associated with emotional response, the limbic system.

 In 2015, a pre-clinical investigation into CBD’s potential as a treatment method for anxiety disorders found extremely positive results, including negligible side effects, no anxiogenic effects, and minor sedative effects – all things that distinguish CBD from other available options.